Introduction

 Varying the AFSL to Remove the Condition

-- Provide Supporting Documentation: Include details of the new responsible manager and demonstrate how organisational competence is maintained without the Key Person condition.
+- Provide Supporting Information: The application will require you to provide details of your current responsible managers and demonstrate how organisational competence is now maintained across the team without the need for a key person condition.

-- Await ASIC’s Decision: ASIC will review the application to ensure that the licensee no longer relies heavily on a single responsible manager and that all competence requirements are satisfied.
+- Lodge and Await ASIC’s Decision: Submit the application via the portal.
+ASIC will review the information to ensure that the licensee no longer relies heavily on a single individual and that all competence requirements are satisfied before approving the removal of the condition.

-Successfully varying the AFSL to remove the Key Person condition restores full operational flexibility to the licensee and signifies to ASIC that organisational competence has been adequately maintained.
+Successfully varying the AFSL to remove the Key Person condition restores full operational flexibility and signifies to ASIC that a robust governance structure is in place.

 Get Your Free Initial Consultation